softicar/github-runner/README.md

 - On the Runner machine, that code is executed with the permissions of the user that runs the build.
 - This way, files on the Runner machine can be manipulated, and/or its network access can be exploited.
 - This enables DOS and other kinds of attacks against the Runner machine itself, and/or network-connected machines, unless counter-measures are applied.
-- The Runner implementation in this repository aims to sandbox the build execution: It accepts the fact that the Runner machine may get compromised – but it negates the consequences.
+- The Runner implementation in this repository aims to sandbox the build execution: It accepts the fact that the Runner machine may get compromised – but it limits the consequences.
 - It does so by...
   1. starting an ephemeral [https://github.com/actions/runner](GitHub Actions Runner) in an unprivileged Docker container, and
   1. disposing the container after each build.
 - The Runner implementation in this repository **does not** provide network isolation of builds.
-  - This needs to be solved on network level (see [Requirements](#Requirements)).
+  - This needs to be solved on the network level (see [Requirements](#Requirements)).

 ## Requirements